nerdishbynature/git2go-com/_posts/2016-04-28-Git-for-writing-scientific-papers-and-theses.md

 In order to keep track of the evolution of the document, I kept saving new versions marked with the date of the latest changes.
 But to be honest, I hardly went back to actually look at the changes from one version to another.
 It’s just too much hassle going back forth between two huge documents.

-Git shows you side by side the changes you have made, what has been added, what has been changed and what has been deleted.
-So you are less tempted to change the same sentence back and forth.
+Git on the other hand shows you side by side changes you have made, what has been added by whom, what has been changed and what has been deleted.
+This way, you are way less tempted to change the same sentence back and forth.

 ## Reworking